KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 **Neurovenator** designates a third fundamental cognitive operating system, distinct from both neurotypical and neurodivergent architectures, characterized by the strategic understanding and exploitation of other neurotypes for the acquisition and maintenance of power, control, and resource dominance.

-Unlike neurotypical cognition (which optimizes for social belonging and group compliance) or neurodivergent cognition (which optimizes for logical coherence and independent verification), neurovenator cognition **optimizes for strategic dominance through manipulation of cognitive systems it does not itself submit to**.
+Unlike neurotypical cognition (which optimizes for social belonging and group compliance) or neurodivergent cognition (which optimizes for structural coherence and independent verification), neurovenator cognition **optimizes for strategic dominance through manipulation of cognitive systems it does not itself submit to**.

 ---